 Iron deficiency anaemia occurs as your body attempts to make up for the lost red blood cells by consuming your body’s iron stores to make more haemoglobin, which can then carry oxygen in red blood cells deficiency.

 Signs and symptoms of anaemia include pale skin, weakness and fatigue.
 Although diet plays a role in iron deficiency anaemia, the problem is complicated by heavy bleeding during periods.

 - Severe pain: Along with heavy menstrual bleeding, you might experience painful menstrual cramps (dysmenorrhea).
 Sometimes the cramps associated with menorrhagia are severe enough to require medical attention.

 Treatment depends on the age of the patient and the underlying cause.
-It includes medications like a combination of tranexamicacisnad NSAIDS, hormones like oestrogen, progestins or combined oral contraceptive pills.
+These include medications like a combination of tranexamicacisnad NSAIDS, hormones like oestrogen, and progestins or combined oral contraceptive pills.
 Treatment may also include surgical options where medical options fail or are not indicated.
-This includes conservative surgery like hysteroscopic ablation of endometrium or hysterectomy.
+This includes conservative surgeries like hysteroscopic ablation of endometrium or hysterectomy.

-KJIVF and Laparoscopy centre provides you with the facility of a 24-hour helpline for your menorrhagia.
-24-hour helpline allows you to seek medical help as soon as you experience heavy bleeding during periods.
-As the menstrual cycle is a natural phenomenon and bleeding may start at any time of the day, the availability of 24-hour helpline avoids unnecessary suffering.
-We have experienced staff at KJIVF that provides you with counselling as well as medical advice.
-They also connect you to the specialist doctor whenever required.
+KJIVF and Laparoscopy Centre will provide you with the facility of a 24-hour helpline for your menorrhagia.
+The 24-hour helpline allows you to seek medical help as soon as you experience heavy bleeding during periods.
+As the menstrual cycle is a natural phenomenon and bleeding may start at any time of the day, the availability of a 24-hour helpline avoids unnecessary suffering.
+We have experienced staff at KJIVF that provide you with counselling as well as medical advice.
+They can also connect you to a specialist doctor whenever required.

 For more queries, Call us at +9196507 25386, +91 011 3560 4368.